 - Insights like Action items, follow-ups, topics, etc are detected for English language only.

-Below is an example of specifying that the meeting’s language should be in Spanish.
+Below is an example of a request payload specifying that the meeting’s language should be in Spanish.
+You can use this payload in the first code example above:

 If a language is not specified, it will currently fall back to English (en-US).